APNIC-Labs/draft-kskroll-sentinel/README.md

    directly.

-   There is also the common case where the end client uses multiple resolvers in their configuration?
+   There is also the common case where the end client uses multiple resolvers in their configuration.
 In these cases the SERVFAIL responses from one resolver will prompt the end client to repeat the query against one of the other configured resolvers.